Janine was always on patrol,

 Was greeted with a sense of play.

-It was a point of feline pride.
+For her, it was a point of pride

 Each night she would return to home,